mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### How may classical conditioning account for acquisition of the conditioned response in the scenario?

-Sienna associated the sound of the doorbell (CS) with seeing the startling monster.
+Sienna associated the sound of the doorbell (CS) with seeing the startling monster (UCS) which terrified her (UCR).
 Now when she hears the doorbell she whimpers and hides (CR).

 ---